MarshalPaterson/Marshalling/README.md

   }
 ```

 Marshalling implements the Singleton pattern.
+If you are not using Typescript you can still reference Marshalling in a normal ES6 Javascript project.

 For older version please review branch 3.5.0.